 Opportunities for cross-curricular reading are taken where appropriate, especially in history and geography where children are supported to conduct research about their topics.

-Teachers try to read with as many children as possible throughout the week and this is tracked in a file.
+Teachers try to read with as many children as possible throughout the week and this is tracked in a class file.
 Children who are reading below the level that is expected for their age are prioritised to close the gap between them and their peers.

 Cross-curricular reading is encouraged and children are supported to conduct their own research using books about their topic.
 Children are also taught to use internet sources to find out about different topics.

 Reading in Upper Key Stage 2 is tracked in a file system similar to in Lower Key Stage 2.
-Most children choose to bring their own books from home by this age and teachers will make recommendations to help broaden children's reading experiences.
-Children who are reading below the level that is expected for their age will be prioritised to read with skilled Teaching Assistants or their Class Teacher as much as possible.
+Many children choose to bring their own books from home by this age and teachers will make recommendations to help broaden children's reading experiences.
+Children who are reading below the level that is expected for their age will be prioritised to read with Teaching Assistants or their Class Teacher as much as possible.
 These children will remain on the book banded system until they are fluent enough to be 'free readers'.